The information in this section lists the current DLA child rates and the eligibility criteria to make a claim for the monthly payment.

 The DLA mobility allowance child component rates depend on the level of care they need:

 What happens if you get a letter asking you to go for a DLA assessment for child?
 The Disability Living Allowance assessment checks the level of help that the child may need.

-The rates of DLA for children is not usually affected if the child goes:
+In this case, you should contact the helpline at the Disability Service Centre without delay.
+But, the care rates of DLA for children is not usually affected if the child: